ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 {%- assign solutionContent = solutionContent | markdownify -%}
 {%- include spoiler.html title="My Solution" content=solutionContent -%}

 ## Conclusion

-In this article, we learned how to declare a variable.
+In this article, we learned how to declare a variable and set its value.
-We also learned about variables' syntax.
+We also dived into more syntax, explored the `var` keyword and the assignment operator.

-The variable that we created did not vary yet, but the concept is essential.
+The concept of variable is essential.
-A variable allows us to store reusable data, accessible through its identifier (name).
+Most importantly, you learned that a variable stores reusable data, accessible through its identifier (name).

+This is a lot of theory and small details to take in, but the more you advance and the more you practice, the easier it will become.

 {%- include learn-coding-with-dot-net-core/next.md nextIndex=3 -%}